Learning from Historical Activations in Graph Neural Networks: Conclusion

 \section{Conclusion}

 We introduced \methodname{}, a two-stage attention-based pooling layer that learns from historical activations to produce stronger graph-level representations.
-The design is simple and principled: layer-wise attention captures the evolution of each node’s trajectory across depths, node-wise self-attention models spatial interactions at readout, and signed layer-wise normalization balances contributions across layers to preserve discriminative signals and stabilize training.
+The design is simple and principled: layer-wise attention captures the evolution of each node's trajectory across depths, node-wise self-attention models spatial interactions at readout, and signed layer-wise normalization balances contributions across layers to preserve discriminative signals and stabilize training.
 This combination mitigates over-smoothing and supports deeper GNNs while keeping computation and memory overhead modest.
-Across TU and OGB graph-level benchmarks, and in node-classification settings, \methodname{} consistently improves over strong pooling baselines and matches or surpasses leading methods on multiple datasets.
+Across TU and OGB graph-level benchmarks, node-classification settings, and link prediction (OGBL-COLLAB), \methodname{} consistently improves over strong pooling baselines and matches or surpasses leading methods on multiple datasets.
 Moreover, used as a lightweight post-processing head on frozen backbones, \methodname{} delivers additional gains without retraining the encoder.
+The current design is best suited for small-to-medium-sized graphs; extending \methodname{} to very large graphs via sparse attention or hierarchical coarsening is a promising direction for future work.
 Taken together, the results establish intermediate activations as a valuable signal for readout and position \methodname{} as a practical, general drop-in pooling layer for modern GNNs.

+\paragraph{Acknowledgements} HM is supported by the Israel Science Foundation through a personal grant (ISF 264/23) and an equipment grant (ISF 532/23), and by the Career Advancement Chairs in Artificial Intelligence – Schmidt Futures.
+ME acknowledges support from the Israeli Ministry of Innovation, Science \& Technology.

 \paragraph{Reproducibility Statement} To ensure reproducibility, we provide all code, model architectures, training scripts, and hyperparameter settings in a public repository (available upon acceptance).
 Dataset preprocessing, splits, and downsampling are detailed in Appendix~\ref{app:datasets-stats}.
 Hyperparameter configurations, including batch sizes, learning rates, hidden dimensions, and model depths, are documented in Appendix~\ref{app:hyperparameters}.
 Experiments were conducted using PyTorch and PyTorch Geometric on NVIDIA L40, A100, and GeForce RTX 4090 GPUs, with Weights and Biases for logging and model selection.
 All random seeds and training protocols are specified to facilitate replication.